enormandeau/headcopy/README.md

 # headcopy

-Learn head copying morse code and help instant character recognition
+Learn head copying morse code and help instant character recognition by playing random quotes at specified word per minute speed and delay.

 Uses `cw` program to sound the morse